jackdwest/TeslaBMS/README.md

 - System hangs once a day and must be restarted.
 Reason unknown.

+See it in action here: <a href="http://www.afrothunder.com/solar.html")LongDog Power Plant</a>

 Arduino compatible project to interface with the BMS slave board on Tesla Model S modules.